Pyaar Zindagi Hai: Plot

 After the marriage of his daughter, Geeta, with army Major Pratap Singh, widower Hridaynath lives a simple middle-class existence with his unmarried daughter, Priya, in Dehra Dun.
 Geeta, Pratap and their new-born son, Munna, pay them a visit and live with them for a few days.
 They find out that Hridaynath is under constant threat from a loan shark he had borrowed money from to get Geeta married.
 Shortly after that Geeta and Pratap leave back home for Ranikhet, and it then that Hridaynath finds out that his loan has been repaid and that they also have a telephone now - thanks to Pratap.

-Quite unknown to Hridaynath, Pratap has set his eyes on Priya and wants her for himself, so much so that he is willing to kill Geeta and get re-married to Priya on the pretext that Munna needs looking after.
+Quite unknown to Hridaynath, Pratap has set his eyes on Priya and wants her for himself, so much so that he is willing to kill Geeta and get remarried to Priya on the pretext that Munna needs looking after.
 So to get the ball rolling, he kills Geeta by drugging and then suffocating her with a polythene bag.
 He then informs her dad and sister that she has died of a heart attack, and convinces them to leave Dehra Dun and live with him in Ranikhet.
 This is where he plans to seduce Priya in order to marry her and vows no one can dare to come in his way.

-Unfortunately for him, Priya has a fiance Amit that she loves very much and she introduces him to Pratap.
+Unfortunately for him, Priya has a fiancé Amit that she loves very much and she introduces him to Pratap.
 Frustrated, Pratap sets out to destroy Amit's character.
 First, he takes advantage of a careless Sikh man in their way and deliberately arranges for them to bump into him and steals Amit's wallet in the ensuing melee.
 Predictably when Amit notices his wallet missing, he confronts the Sikh man and makes a fool of himself, as it is Pratap who has the wallet.
 When he suspects and attempts to frisk Pratap, Hridaynath chastises him and Pratap escapes.

 Pratap also tries various means to defame Amit like getting his thugs to beat up Amit and forcibly pouring liquor in his mouth and leaving him looking drunk on the road.
 Pratap even kills Priya's dog that Amit has gifted.
 Finally Amit complains to Pratap's army boss, Lt.
 Col. Jagat Khanna, who then subsequently catches Pratap nuzzling against Priya's photo lovingly, and realizes that Amit is speaking the truth.
 He chastises Pratap and asks him to watch it and also casually inquires about Geeta's death.
 It is clear that Lt.
 Col Khanna no longer holds Major Pratap in esteem.
 Pratap, fearing exposure, kills Khanna with his car during one of his early morning jogs.